Skip to main content

 How to Identify

-Identified by bright yellow pea-shaped flowers along green angular photosynthetic stems on an upright shrub with small sparse trifoliate leaves.
-The green angular stems (nearly leafless) and the pea-shaped flowers are diagnostic.
-Distinguished from Genista (similar yellow pea flowers, but typically lower-growing).
-In Fabaceae.
+Identified by bright yellow pea-shaped flowers along green angular photosynthetic stems on an upright shrub with sparse small trifoliate leaves.
+The combination of nearly leafless green angular stems and abundant yellow pea-shaped flowers in spring is diagnostic.
+Separated from Genista species (similar yellow pea flowers) by the typically taller habit and larger flowers of Cytisus scoparius.
+Black exploding seed pods 1-2 inches (2.5-5 cm) long in summer confirm the species.
+The green stems remain visible year-round and identify the plant after the small leaves drop in fall.

 Appearance